See below link to film trailer: Marfa Texas: The Hairy Man from the East – made 2012.

 2010 Exhibited drawings at The Point, Dennne’s Point, Bruny Island.

-2004-2006 Designed and built shack/studio North Bruny in vernacular style of “Tasmanian Shack”
+2004-2006 Designed and built shack/studio North Bruny Island, in the vernacular style of “Tasmanian Shacks”

 2005 Cast Gallery member’s exhibition, Hobart.